Grad

 Eligible students are those with dissertation committees established, who will have all coursework completed by the beginning of the fall 2026 semester, and who are sufficiently advanced in their dissertation research and writing to be able to commit credibly to graduating by the end of the fellowship year or the following year (for those funded in their penultimate year).
 The competition is for funding during academic year 2026–27.

-Nominations should not include those who are ineligible for funding in fall 2026 or spring 2027 due to the 174 graduate credit rule.
+Nominations should not include those who are ineligible for funding in the requested semester(s) of fellowship support due to the 174 graduate credit rule.
 Nominations are limited to two (2) from each doctoral program and are made by the graduate program director in consultation with program faculty.

 Nomination Process